 Polianthes tuberosa is night-blooming plant believed to be native to Mexico.
 It prefers sunny places and bloom in late summer.
-The bulbs of plant are perennial and sown in fertilized soil in full sun.
+The bulbs of the plant are perennial and sown in fertilized soil in full sun.

 - Stem: A single tall stem with grass-like foliage emerges from the bulb.